igor - Fotolia

 Corporate performance management (CPM) software has the capabilities you need for capital budgeting.
 Included in this category are Anaplan, Centage, Host Analytics, CCH Tagetik and others.
-CPM software provides the additional benefit of consolidating operational and capital planning in one place.
+CPM software provides the additional benefit of consolidating operational and capital in one place.

 Some ERP vendors also provide capital budgeting software in the form of business intelligence packages that they sell.
 SAP BusinessObjects and Oracle Hyperion are prime examples.
 The vendors often combine their transactional ERP systems with their CPM systems, providing a good source of data for the capital budgeting software.

-You should carefully examine how these capital planning applications are constructed and determine if you must buy both the CPM software and fixed asset software -- which is part of the ERP system -- for effective capital budgeting.
+You should carefully examine how these capital applications are constructed and determine if you must buy both the CPM software and fixed asset software -- which is part of the ERP system -- for effective capital budgeting.